bhmurphy/my-grandpas-stories/Stories/funny-stories/mom-beats-dad.md

 ---
-title: Mom would always beat dad to the phone when he was in the house.
+title: Mom would always beat dad to the phone when he was in the house
 parent: Growing up in Webb City Funny Stories and not so funny
 layout: default
 nav_order: 8